pa2si/berlin-en-salsa/README.md

 v3.1.0

 - after merch
-- renaming salsa-area workshop and class
+- for salsa-area we renamed type #workshop" to class and "charla-baile" to "workshop"

 v3.0.8